metason/ARlog/README.md

 * List of events in a time-sorted table
 * Detailed data on log events and of 3D scene elements in a console
 * Device and app info: Device model, OS version, screen size, main memory, app version, ...
+* Automatic session analysis as summary report
 * Create and manage issues (failed tests, comments, ideas) within the session timeline
-* See report of session analysis

 ## ARlog Functions